neuralpain/oneclickwinrar/README.md

 1. `licensee` – This is "you" or whatever name you want to use
 2. `license-type` – The description of license that you want to install
 3. `script-name` – The name of the script file [`oneclickrar`, `licenserar`, `installrar`] that you use to install and/or license WinRAR.
 The script name is used for toggling switches in the script.
-4. `architecture` – The architecture of the WinRAR executable (x32 or x64)
+4. `architecture` – The architecture of the WinRAR executable (x32 or x64).
+The architecture can be omitted for custom download/install and will default to 64-bit.
 5. `version` – The version of the WinRAR executable without any periods `"."` (eg. 590, 701). **This is optional.**
 6. `tags` – These are additional tags, usually found at the end of the WinRAR executable name, used to describe the language of the executable and whether or not it is a beta release. **This is optional.**